 As you can see below, you also need a certain structure within your team.
 Here, TOV refers to the total volume sold across your team.
 Immunotec doesn’t state how the TOV translates into money spent, but 6,000 TOV is likely to equal at least $6,000 in sales and probably more.

 Regardless of the numbers, you can see that the requirements quickly increase.
 They’re all monthly requirements too, so you have to stay successful consistently.

 If the team building was a small component of Immunotec, it might be worth it.
 You could even skip this aspect altogether and just make money from sales.
 If you just want a little money, that’s a viable idea.

 But, the overall design favors teams.
-Making decent income from sales alone is simply unrealistic and you’d probably find that people get bored of the products over time.
+Making a decent income from sales alone is simply unrealistic and you’d probably find that people get bored with the products over time.
 This means you really do need to get involved with the teams.
 And, with so much complexity involved, the whole process gets difficult fast.